Dan-Incorporated/samsshack/SETUP.md

 **Prerequisite:** to use GitHub as your VCS you must have the [GitHub CLI](https://cli.github.com/) installed To deploy to `GitHub Pages` you will need to do some manual config in the repo settings to activate it first.

+To activate GitHub Pages you will need to wait a few minutes for GitHub to do its thing then go to the repo settings.
+Select the `gh-pages` branch as your source (`/root` as the directory.)
 You will also need to update the 'base href' in `web/index.html` to include the repo name.
 This is to ensure paths work with the non-root path GH Pages provides.

 NOTE: `GitHub Pages` handles SPAs weirdly - primarily in that it won't redirect 404s to your application.
 This is problematic for routing properly to your application.
 If this is the desired